 Please take a break during this part as it is not easy to climb this part of the journey.

-After 1.5 hours, we reach our most wanted destination; the 26-mile post of the journey and end of the hiking, everybody was tired and could barely talk to each other.
+After 1.5 hours, we reach our most wanted destination; after the 26m journey, everyone was tired and couldn’t talk.

-If you interested, please read the below mentioned post before embarking on this Journey.
+If you are interested, please read the below-mentioned post before embarking on this Journey.